MesaLabs1/MesaTraining/readme.md

 4. Once you have opened the Git perspective, a new tab on the left will appear with the database icon.
 Open it.
 The tab labeled "Git Repositories" should now be popped open.
 Select the option labeled "Clone a Git Repository".
 URI: https://github.com/MesaLabs1/MesaTraining.git
 A few fields will fill in automatically.
-Now, for Authentication, enter the login information for this repository.
+Now, for Authentication, enter the login information for your GitHub account, provided you've been added as a collaborator.
 Optional: Check "Store in Secure store".
 Hit Next.